grunnt/grunnt.github.io/content/about.md

 # Experience

 I have about 12 years of experience working as a software engineer in a variety of settings and roles, and I have experience working with a wide range of languages, frameworks and technologies.
-My main focus professionally is Java, Spring and MySQL, but I am always happy to learn something new.
+My main focus professionally is Java, Spring, C#/.NET and MySQL, but I am always happy to learn something new.

 <img src="/about/experience-cloud.png" alt="Experience cloud" style="margin:0 auto;display:block;">